48TH ANNUAL WESTERN ANTHROPOLOGY AND SOCIOLOGY UNDERGRADUATE RESEARCH CONFERENCE

 Decision Notification: On a rolling basis

-This event is free for anthropology and sociology students at Santa Clara University.
+This virtual event is free of charge.
+Registration is required.
 If you have any questions about the conference, please do not hesitate to email firstname.lastname@example.org.
 We look forward to receiving your submissions!